 If you wish to leverage NPM instead, run the following command:

 You can locate the single file script build in the following location:

 Copy this to your

 wwwroot/js folder and reference it with a script tag as described above.

 Should you wish to go one step further and leverage a client-side bundler, such as Webpack, there is some additional setup to integrate with ASP.NET that is beyond the scope of this tutorial.
 Basic Webpack instructions for FAST can be found here.
 The most important detail with respect to FAST is that you'll want to install a few more packages.
 Use the following command if this is your preferred setup:

 npm install --save @microsoft/fast-components @microsoft/fast-element

 Using the components

-With this in place, you can use any component in any of your views.
+With your script tag added (or your client bundle in place), you can use any component in any of your views.
 For example, you could put something like this in your

 For a splash of style, add the following to your